Shogi: Movement

 A lance (香) moves just like the rook except it cannot move backwards or to the sides.
 It is often useful to leave a lance unpromoted at the far side of the board.
 A lance must promote, however, if it reaches the furthest rank.
 (See Promotion.)

 A pawn (歩) moves one square straight forward.
 It cannot retreat.
-Unlike international chess pawns, shogi pawns capture the same as they move.
+Unlike international chess pawns, shogi pawns capture the same way as they move.
 A pawn must promote if it arrives at the furthest rank.
 (See Promotion.)
 In practice, however, a pawn is usually promoted whenever possible.
 There are two restrictions on where a pawn may be dropped.
 (See Drops.)

 All pieces but the knight move either horizontally, vertically, or diagonally.
 These directions cannot be combined in a single move; one direction must be chosen.

 Every piece blocks the movement of all other non-jumping pieces through the square it occupies.

 If a piece occupies a legal destination for an opposing piece, it may be captured by removing it from the board and replacing it with the opposing piece.
 The capturing piece may not continue beyond that square on that turn.
 Shogi pieces capture the same as they move.

 Normally, when moving a piece, a player snaps it to the board with the ends of the fingers of the same hand.
 This makes a sudden sound effect, bringing the piece to the attention of the opponent.
 This is also true for capturing and dropping pieces.
 On a traditional shogi-ban, the pitch of the snap is deeper, delivering a subtler effect.